-You’d be forgiven for indulging in an eye-roll when faced with the question: is sugar vegan?
-Before you dismiss it as a non-issue, there are some facts that you might not know yet and in a similar way to beer brewing, the problems with sugar all boil down to those pesky production processes, not the main ingredients.
+You’d be forgiven for rolling your eyes and indulging in some scepticism.
+But before you dismiss it as a non-issue, there are some facts that you might not know yet.
+The problems with sugar, like beer brewing, all boil down to pesky production processes, not its main ingredients.

 Hate the process, not the product